 During the year ended June 30, 2014, Standard & Poor's Rating Services ("S&P") advised the State and the Bank that the amount of debt service reserve requirements must be equal to the maximum annual debt service for each series of prior bonds to maintain a rating of "A".
 The Bank used its own funds to cause each of the debt service reserve funds to meet the S&P requirement and maintain S&P's "A" rating on each series of bonds.
-These restricted assets totaled \$130,820 as of June 30, 2020 and 2019.
+The remaining amount on deposit was recorded as a restricted asset and totaled \$130,820 at June 30, 2020.
+This amount was returned to the Bank during 2021 as there are no longer any outstanding bonds from the bond issues requiring the use of the Bank's funds.